airpair/why-should-you-sponsor-airpairs-writing-competition/post.md

 ## We're interested, what's next?

-Please email [team@airpair.com](team@airpair.com) to set up a call.
+Please email [Team at AirPair](mailto:team@airpair.com?Subject=Writing%20writing%20sponsor) to set up a call.
 We will clarify any questions you have and send a sponsorship package with all the details.
 Excited to have you on board!